MiriamPeskowitz/learning/README.md

 --I had wanted to understand the "true &&" the logical && operator, which brought me to this article on conditionals and different ways to use them in React https://www.robinwieruch.de/conditional-rendering-react/.
 That was part of how I ended up again at higher order functions and enums.

+--Jekyll!
+I want to use github to host my personal page and my Code like a girl book webpage.
+Both are static sites.
+I learned about Jekyll, how to get it started using the command line, that is uses both html/css and markdown language.
+Ran through it a few times, built and deleted, found some tutorials and figured out how to point DNS/domain to github.